Ready to uncover the secrets to selecting the ultimate running gear that’ll boost your performance and make those miles more enjoyable?

 No suit fits all.

-But, all in all, a basic running kit includes proper running shoes, T-shirt, shorts, socks, and a sports bra for female runners.
+But, all in all, a basic running kit includes proper running shoes, a T-shirt, shorts, socks, and a sports bra for female runners.

 But how do you choose the right clothing and fabrics for running?
 That’s where the rest of this article comes in handy.